fleetdm/fleet/handbook/engineering/tuf.md

 16. The Root role pushes the updated contents of the `repository` directory to the remote TUF server.

-17. The Releser role can now run `tuf sign` to sign agent updates using their offline Targets key.
+17. The Releaser role can now run `tuf sign` to sign agent updates using their offline Targets key.

 ## Rotate the root keys